treyhunner/treyhunner.github.com/source/_posts/2018-02-21-python-range-is-not-an-iterator.markdown

 If you can loop over something multiple times without "exhausting" it, it's not an iterator.
 If you can't pass something to the `next` function, it's not an iterator.
 Python 3's `range` object is not an iterator.
 If you're teaching people about `range` objects, please don't use the word "iterator".
 It's confusing and might cause others to start misusing the word "iterator" as well.

 On the other hand, if you see someone else misusing the word iterator don't be mean.
 You may want to point out the misuse if it seems important, but keep in mind that I've heard long-time Python programmers and experienced Python trainers misuse this word by calling `range` objects iterators.
 Words are important, but language is tricky.

+Thanks for joining me on this brief `range` and iterator-filled adventure!

 [loop better]: https://www.youtube.com/watch?v=Wd7vcuiMhxU